tuan3w/my-thesis/README.md

 # My Undergrad Thesis

 Code and my undegrad thesis (2015).
-In this thesis, I propose a different approach to dictionary learning I called "non-sparsed dictionary learning".
+In this thesis, I propose a different approach to dictionary learning called "non-sparsed dictionary learning".
 My experiments show that my approach is faster, better than other sparse dictionary learning approaches.

 Although people don't use dictionary learning any more today, I just want to publish